-Ignoring minor chips or cracks is risky; these problems can worsen and lead to even more damage and possibly infection.
-This is why our team recommends having any chips or cracks examined by a professional as soon as possible.
+Ignoring minor chips or cracks is risky; these problems can worsen and lead to even more damage and possibly an infection.
+This is why our team recommends having any chips or cracks examined by our professional staff as soon as possible.

 Why has my dentist recommended a root canal for my broken tooth?